 05 Dec NaNoWriMo 2017 Dropout but Still a Winner

-In the Fullness of Time, the second book, Hattie struggles to balance her life as a mother and wife with her passion for woman’s suffrage.
-In this third novel, which I will call Rising Above It, I’m thrusting Hattie into a new series of challenges, exacerbated by the Wall Street Crash of 1929 and subsequent worldwide economic depression of the 1930’s, to see if she can once again rise above adversity in her personal life.
+In the Fullness of Time, the second book, sees Hattie struggle to balance her life as a mother and wife with her passion for woman’s suffrage.
+In this third novel, which I will call Rising Above It, I’m thrusting Hattie into a new series of challenges.
+The Wall Street Crash of 1929 and subsequent worldwide economic depression of the 1930’s exacerbate those challenges.
+I want to see if she can once again rise above adversity in her personal life.

-Last year, I wrote with a fury, and completed over fifty thousand words well before the deadline, in time to prepare a Thanksgiving meal for our entire family.
+Last year, I wrote with a fury, and completed over fifty thousand words well before the deadline.
+In fact, I finished in time to prepare a Thanksgiving meal for our entire family.
 You can read all about my experience in former blogs.
-(Almost Time for NaNoWriMo NaNoWriMo Prep Recipes Countdown to National Novel Writing Month Na-No-Wri-Mo Panic Update on Na-No-Wri-Mo NaNoWriMo 2016 Winner!)
+Almost Time NaNo Prep Recipes Countdown Panic Update 2016 NaNo Winner

 It was the first time I’d ever written to a deadline and participated in a major movement of writers all trying to accomplish the same thing, while supporting and cheering one another on.
 It was a fantastic experience, which I fully intended to repeat this year.

 To more effectively anchor the theme to the character and setting, I decided to add a section about Birmingham after chapter two.
 It describes the collusion of Bull Connor’s police department with the Ku Klux Klan in allowing a white mob to attack and beat up Freedom Riders, who arrived at Greyhound and Trailways bus stations in Birmingham on Mother’s Day in 1961.
 Following that section, I drafted a scene in which the main character encounters the enforcement of a city ordinance segregating blacks from whites in public facilities.

-It became obvious that the revision would involve the addition of an entire chapter that would require more research and writing time.
+It became obvious that the revision would involve the addition of an entire chapter.
+That would require more research and writing time.
 Faced with the decision of fleshing out the novel I’d almost completed versus laying it aside to pursue work on an emerging plot for NaNoWriMo, I went with the proverbial bird-in-the-hand and chose to work on the revision.

 In the meantime, if you haven’t read Hattie’s Place or In the Fullness of Time, you can purchase copies by clicking the link below.
-Or, if my books aren’t written in your preferred genre, they would still make good stocking stuffers for friends who love Chick Lit and Historical Fiction with strong female characters.
+Or, if my books aren’t written in your preferred genre, they would still make good stocking stuffers for friends who love Chick Lit and Historical Fiction with strong female characters. http://amzn.to/2yOVrlq.